William F. Buckley Jr.: Mayoral candidacy

 In 1965, Buckley ran for mayor of New York City as the candidate for the new Conservative Party.
 He ran to restore momentum to the conservative cause in the wake of Goldwater's defeat.
 He tried to take votes away from the relatively liberal Republican candidate and fellow Yale alumnus John Lindsay, who later became a Democrat.
 Buckley did not expect to win; when asked what he would do if he won the race, he responded, "Demand a recount."
 He used an unusual campaign style.
 During one televised debate with Lindsay, Buckley declined to use his allotted rebuttal time and instead replied, "I am satisfied to sit back and contemplate my own former eloquence."

+During his campaign, Buckley supported many policies that have been perceived as uniquely and unusually progressive.
+He supported affirmative action, being one of the first American conservatives to endorse a "kind of special treatment [of African Americans] that might make up for centuries of oppression".
+Buckley also espoused welfare reform to emphasize job training, education and daycare.
+He criticized the administration of drug laws and in judicial sentencing, and promised to crack down on trade unions that discriminated against minorities.
+This is considered notable, as his political opponents on the left would have resisted anything that alienated trade union-affiliated voters.

 To relieve traffic congestion, Buckley proposed charging drivers a fee to enter the central city and creating a network of bike lanes.
-He opposed a civilian review board for the New York Police Department, which Lindsay had recently introduced to control police corruption and install community policing.
+He opposed a civilian review board for the New York City Police Department, which Lindsay had recently introduced to control police corruption and install community policing.
 Buckley finished third with 13.4% of the vote, possibly having inadvertently aided Lindsay's election by instead taking votes from Democratic candidate Abe Beame.